codewthR/India_Gems/README.md

 # India Gems.com

-This is a proof of concept for an AI-powered hedge fund.
-The goal of this project is to explore the use of AI to make trading decisions.
-This project is for **educational** purposes only and is not intended for real trading or investment.
+This is a proof of concept for an AI-powered Travel Guide Website.
+The goal of this project is to explore the use of AI for visit beautiful places in India.
+This project is for **educational** purposes only .

-This system employs several agents working together:
+This system provides you attractive user interface and  :

 1. Valuation Agent - Calculates the intrinsic value of a stock and generates trading signals
 2. Sentiment Agent - Analyzes market sentiment and generates trading signals